rciddagoni/TECO-code-coverage/README.md

 - measures code coverage for js,ts and html files (statement coverage)
 - live report updating
 - compatible with automated and manual tests
-- language independent - your tests can be written in anything
+- language independent - your tests can be written in anything from python to java
 - automatically injects instrumentation function into JS by using provided REGEX
 - it injects a typescript module if you are instrumenting typescript source
-- works with Angular2 (Typescript)
+- supports Angular2 (Typescript)
 - web based dashboard for viewing coverage reports, written in flask
 - API written in flask so it can be easily integrated with any CI tool
 - measures visited routes